liyc-ai/RL-pytorch/README.md

 # ILAlgo
-Baseline algorithms of imitation learning and reinforcment learning , written in Pytorch.
-Code is tested on Mujoco.
+Baseline algorithms of imitation learning and reinforcement learning , written in PyTorch.
+Code is tested on MuJoco.

-**Note**: Code is under development.
-Issues,  bug reports and PRs are welcome.
+**Note**: This repo has been out of maintenance, please check out my new imitation learning repo [imitation_base](https://github.com/BepfCp/imitation_base).

 ## Install Dependency